U.S. Patent Pending · App. № 19/658,620

 Jennings's path to this invention ran through finance, security architecture, and a long fascination with the question of institutional trust — how it is granted, how it is abused, and how it might be encoded directly into infrastructure rather than delegated to human intermediaries.
 The result is a three-primitive protocol — Identity Fusion, Atomic Finality, and the Zero-Latency Rail — covered by U.S. Patent Application № 19/658,620.

-Operating from Cottonwood, California, Jennings is currently engaging a limited cohort of qualified institutional acquirers — major investment banks, sovereign clearing entities, and tier-1 financial institutions — for the outright acquisition or exclusive license of the Nexus Settlement IP.
+Operating from Cottonwood, California, Jennings is currently engaging qualified institutional licensees and acquirers — investment banks, clearing entities, and financial infrastructure providers — for the outright acquisition or exclusive license of the Nexus Settlement IP.
 He conducts all briefings personally, under NDA, and brings to each conversation the directness of someone who has spent years thinking about a problem that most of the financial industry has not yet acknowledged exists.

 Role